-Sabrina Manhart starts her seventh season as Daytona State College's head coach.
-After her sixth year at Daytona State many of her Lady Falcons have chosen to continue their playing careers.
+Sabrina Manhart starts her eighth season as Daytona State College's head coach.
+After her seventh year at Daytona State many of her Lady Falcons have chosen to continue their playing careers.
 You can find some of Manhart's most talented former players on rosters at UGA, UF, UNF, USC Aiken, Mississippi State, FAU, FL Gulf Coast, Delaware State, Marshall, Binghamton University, Morehead State University, U of Wisconsin Green Bay, Towson, UWF, Rollins, Nova Southeastern, Valdosta State, Ball State, West Georgia, Armstrong Atlantic, Limestone, Newberry, SCAD, Webber International, Brewton Parker, and William Jewell College.

 More important than the athletic accomplishments are the academic achievements of Manhart's student-athletes.
 The team was named the FCCAA Female Academic Team of the Year in 2010.
-Over her tenure she has had multiple players named Mid-Florida Conference Scholar Athletes, FCCAA All Academic Team, NJCAA Academic All Americans, NJCAA Distinguished Academic All Americans, and Who's Who Among National Junior Colleges.
+Over her tenure she has had multiple players named Mid-Florida Conference Scholar Athletes, FCCAA All-Academic Team, NJCAA Academic All Americans, NJCAA Distinguished Academic All Americans, and Who's Who Among National Junior Colleges.
 One student-athlete has received the renowned Jean Williams Award.

 Coach Manhart graduated from Woodham High School in Pensacola, FL.
-She began her collegiate playing career at Daytona BeachCommunity College where she received her AA degree and was named Mid Florida Conference Scholar athlete, Academic All-American, FCCAA All-Academic Team, and Who's Who Among Students in American Junior Colleges.
+She began her collegiate playing career at Daytona Beach Community College where she received her AA degree and was named Mid Florida Conference Scholar athlete, Academic All-American, FCCAA All-Academic Team, and Who's Who Among Students in American Junior Colleges.

-She earned her BS in Physical Education and Health from Bethune-Cookman College where she finished her playing career with the Wildcats winning back to back MEAC conference championships and advanced to NCAA regional’s.
+She earned her BS in Physical Education and Health from Bethune-Cookman College where she finished her playing career with the Wildcats winning back to back MEAC conference championships and advanced to NCAA regionals.
 As a Wildcat she was honored with MEAC All-Tournament Team, Preston S. Peterson Athletic Award, Softball Scholastic Award, Academic Merit Award, and graduated ranked academically number 1 in her class.
 Manhart is also a graduate of Nova Southeastern University with a Masters degree in Health Science.

 After graduation Manhart spent two years as an assistant coach at DBCC working with the outfielders and catchers.
 She taught physical education at Seabreeze High School for three years and served as the head softball coach and assistant swim coach where she was named Head Female Coach of the Year twice.

-Alissa Smith is in here third season as assistant coach at Daytona State College.
+Alissa Smith is in her fourth season as assistant coach at Daytona State College.
 She came to Daytona State College after a 10 year stint of coaching at the Division I level.
 Alissa served as an assistant coach at Bethune Cookman University from 1999 - 2005, and then served as the assistant at The University of Maryland from 2005 – 2009.
 Alissa's responsibilities include working with the Daytona State offense, working with the infield, recruiting and overseeing of camps and clinics.

 Smith's coaching accomplishments include: